quicwg/base-drafts/draft-ietf-quic-transport.md

 The MAX_STREAMS frames (type=0x12 and 0x13) inform the peer of the number of streams it is permitted to open.
-A MAX_STREAMS frame with a type of 0x12 applies to bidirectional streams; a MAX_STREAMS frame with a type of 0x13 applies to unidirectional streams.
+A MAX_STREAMS frame with a type of 0x12 applies to bidirectional streams, and a MAX_STREAMS frame with a type of 0x13 applies to unidirectional streams.

 The MAX_STREAMS frames are as follows: